Submitted by on

 Myth 1

-Any enterprise that handles CUI must ensure that the entire environment is CMMC 2.0 level three compliant.
+Any enterprise that handles CUI must ensure that the entire organization is CMMC 2.0 Level 2 compliant.

-In some cases, it makes sense for an enterprise to secure the entire environment to protect CUI.
-However, it is not a requirement.
-CMMC 2.0 only requires that the CUI be protected, meaning that the entire enterprise environment does not need to be held to the CMMC requirements if it can be separated and protected.
-CMMC 2.0 Level 2 compliance is often sufficient to protect CUI and Federal Contract Information (FCI) at most organizations.
+In some cases, it makes sense for an enterprise to secure the entire organizational infrastructure to protect CUI.
+CMMC only requires that all organizational CUI be protected, meaning that the entire enterprise environment does not necessarily need to be held to the CMMC requirements if defense-related data can be separated and protected.
+CMMC Level 2 compliance is often sufficient to protect CUI and Federal Contract Information (FCI) at most organizations.
+This is traditionally accomplished by creation of a specialized secure data enclave for defense-related data.

 Myth 2

-CMMC 2.0 dictates the type of storage security solutions that defense industrial base (DIB) Defense contractors must use for CUI protection.
+CMMC dictates the types of storage security solutions that Defense Industrial Base (DIB) contractors must use for CUI protection.

-CMMC 2.0 does not proscribe specific storage solutions that DIB contractors must use.
+CMMC does not prescribe specific storage solutions that DIB contractors must use.
 It simply sets forth the security compliance framework for CUI protection within a DIB contractor’s ecosystem.

 Myth 3

-To handle CUI, a CSP may be listed in the Federal Risk and Authorization Management Program (FedRAMP) marketplace, but that is not mandatory.
-However, if a CSP is used to store, process, or transmit any CUI, the DIB contractor must ensure that the CSP meets security requirements for FedRAMP Moderate.
+If a CSP is used to store, process, or transmit CUI, the DIB contractor must ensure that the CSP meets security necessary FedRAMP requirements.

-The CSPs also must have requisite processes, including those stated in DFARS 7012, which state that “cyber incident reporting, malicious software, media preservation and protection, access to additional information and equipment necessary for forensic analysis, and cyber incident damage assessment” are required.
+The CSPs must also have requisite processes, which state that “cyber incident reporting, malicious software, media preservation and protection, access to additional information and equipment necessary for forensic analysis, and cyber incident damage assessment” are required.

 Myth 4